-2.7.2.3.1 Out-of-School Suspensions for Violent Incident with Physical Injury
+2.7.2.3.1 Out-of-School Suspensions for Violent Incident with Physical Injury has developed the definitions and received approval from USDE, we will begin reporting these elements.

 In the table below, provide the number of out-of-school suspensions for violent incident with physical injury by grade level.
 Also, provide the number of LEAs that reported data on violent incident with physical injury, including LEAs that report no incidents.